Prior Learning Assessment & Recognition (PLAR)

 - Reference letters from families, employers, colleagues, boards of directors

-Most PLAR students have all the evidence they need to prove their "prior learning" before beginning earning their diploma.
+Most PLAR students have all the evidence they need to prove their "prior learning" before beginning to earn their Diploma.

 Once enrolled in the program you'll organize your evidence to meet the requirements.